paugier/nbabel/py/vector_v2_simpler.md

 types could be limited to types corresponding to native types.

 3. The native data have to be stored contiguously (as for C `struct`).
-The corresponding Python object are `NativeVariable` pointing towards the raw data.
+The corresponding Python objects point towards the raw data.

 I think we need what I call here a `NativeBag` (I don't use the word `struct` for clarity).
 There could be a constructor to build them from a `dict` or a